cmu-delphi/delphi-epidata/docs/api/wiki.md

 ## Overview
 {: .no_toc}

-This data source provides pageview counts for English-language influenza-related Wikipedia articles, which can serve as indicators of public health interest and awareness.
+This data source measures public interest in health topics by tracking access counts for specific influenza-related articles on English-language Wikipedia.
+Delphi aggregates these counts from Wikimedia's public pageview dumps, providing a proxy for information-seeking behavior and public awareness of the flu.

 General topics not specific to any particular endpoint are discussed in the [API overview](README.md).
 Such topics include: